 4XXXX – Billable Expenses Income (Revenue) | $220 | “Billable Expense: Bathroom Faucet Replaced” | Kim Sorreno | Kim Sorreno: 462 Atlas Way |

 Airbnb usually collects transient occupancy taxes and remits them to local tax authorities on your behalf, but you can opt to receive these taxes yourself and have more control over the funds.
-The Custom Taxes line item in Bnbtally will catch any taxes collected – our presets are designed for this purpose.
+The Custom Taxes line item in Tallybreeze (formerly Bnbtally) will catch any taxes collected – our presets are designed for this purpose.
 You can then pay the local tax authority on your own terms following the below example:

 The owner, Kim Sorreno, has a listing at 462 Atlas Way, which Airbnb is set up to receive custom taxes for all reservations.
-In Bnbtally, these amounts are allocated to “24200 – Rental Liability: Airbnb Custom Taxes Payable”.
+In Tallybreeze, these amounts are allocated to “24200 – Rental Liability: Airbnb Custom Taxes Payable”.
 After running a balance sheet report on this listing in QuickBooks, you see that $1000 is owed for transient occupancy taxes.

 First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
 Once the transaction is posted and complete, record the outgoing transaction from the Operations Bank Account using the following entry: